2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools in District of Columbia

 Most Popular District of Columbia Trade Schools for a Bachelor's in Allied Health Professions

 Our analysis found George Washington University to be the most popular school for allied health professions students who want to pursue a bachelor’s degree in District of Columbia.
-Located in the large city of Washington, GWU is a private not-for-profit college with a fairly large student population.
+Located in the large city of Washington, GWU is a private not-for-profit school with a very large student population.

 Of the 27 students majoring in allied health at GWU, 89% are male and 11% are female.